KrystalCoding/pizza-not-pizza/README.md

 ## ML Business Case

-### Pizza Classifier
+### PizzaPal's Pizza Detection Revolution
-Our primary Machine Learning objective is to develop a model capable of distinguishing between images containing pizza and those that do not.
-This classification problem is categorized as supervised learning, involving a binary classification model.
-The success metrics for our model include achieving an accuracy of 85% or higher on the test set.
+At PizzaPal, we're embarking on a culinary journey with a bold vision – to reinvent the way we detect the presence of pizza in images.
+Our mission is clear: create a state-of-the-art Machine Learning model capable of making instantaneous, ultra-precise determinations about whether an image contains the delectable delight of pizza.
+This problem falls into the realm of supervised learning, focusing on binary classification.

+Our ultimate goal is nothing short of a game-changer.
+We're striving for an exceptional 80% accuracy on the test set, setting a new industry standard.
+We're not just developing a model; we're ushering in a culinary revolution!

-In practical terms, this model will enable users to take a picture of a food item, and upon uploading it to the application, the model will provide an instant prediction regarding whether the image contains pizza or not.
-This approach significantly accelerates the assessment process, replacing manual inspections.
+In the practical world, our model empowers users to capture a snapshot of their food creation, be it a pizza masterpiece or not, and instantly upload it to our app.
+Within the blink of an eye, our model will provide a decisive verdict – pizza or not?
+This isn't just speed; it's culinary magic at your fingertips.

+No more lengthy manual inspections or room for human error.
+Our model doesn't just save time; it assures precision, consistency, and pure pizza perfection.
+Imagine the possibilities!

-The model's training data is drawn from the "Pizza or Not Pizza" dataset available on Kaggle, consisting of 1966 food images.
-By leveraging Machine Learning, we aim to offer a faster and more reliable pizza detection system that aligns with PizzaPal's quality control objectives, reduces operational inefficiencies, and enhances customer satisfaction.
+Our training data, drawn from the rich "Pizza or Not Pizza" dataset on Kaggle, comprises a sumptuous collection of 1966 tantalizing food images.
+It's not just a dataset; it's a treasure trove of culinary artistry waiting to be explored.

+This project isn't just about Machine Learning; it's about enhancing the very essence of culinary delight.
+At PizzaPal, we're serving up innovation, one pixel at a time, and redefining the way we savor the flavors of pizza.
+PizzaPal's Pizza Detection Revolution has arrived, and you're invited to taste the future.

 ![pizza_detector](INSERT IMAGE)

 ## Dashboard Design (Streamlit App User Interface)